 “You are so amazing!
 You told me and my wife, that the baby will be born between April 5th and 25th via possible C-section surgery.
 And here she is on the 7th of April !!
-And she had to get a surgery after 2 days of pain.
+And she had to get a surgery after two days of pain.
 How do you do that?!”

 Of course, it’s nice to be told that the prediction was accurate.
-But more importantly, over the six months before the child’s birth, the mother benefited by making concerted efforts to optimise her health with the intention to avoid the surgery.
+But more importantly, during the six months before the child’s birth, the mother benefited by making concerted efforts to optimise her health with the intention to avoid the surgery.
 Had I made a fatalistic prediction that she would have a surgery, she would’ve probably resigned to the fact and wouldn’t have taken the extra effort.
 The prediction of the delivery date also worked to the couple’s advantage because it helped ease their worries about a successful first birth.

 Astrology is meant to empower

 Astrology is a tool, a map for navigating through time, similar to the physical map we use to navigate through space when we’re lost.
 As such, it should help us engage, rather than disengage, our will in the battles we face.
-It’s like Captain Picard in Star Trek commanding the crew to “Engage!” and put the ship into warp speed [high gear], or Krishna admonishing Arjuna in the Gita to fight the battle of Kurukshetra.
+It’s like Captain Picard in Star Trek commanding the crew to “Engage!” and put the ship into warp speed [high gear], or Krishna admonishing Arjuna in the Bhagavad Gita to fight the battle of Kurukshetra.
 Our growth lies not in the end result but in traversing the journey.
 Being engaged ensures that we don’t miss the opportunity to grow, no matter what the final outcome.

 Spot an error in this article?
-A typo may be?
+A typo maybe?
 Or an incorrect source?
 Let us know!